 The deferral will apply from 20 March to June 2020.
 Businesses will be given until 31 March 2021 to pay what has been deferred for this period.
 This will be managed automatically and VAT refunds and claims will continue to be paid by HMRC.
 It has been emphasised that businesses must continue to file their VAT returns even though though they may decide to defer payment.
 If a company which wants to defer its VAT payment during this period and normally pays by Direct Direct it should remember to cancel any payment instructions to its Bank.

 On 27 April the Chancellor announced the introduction of a new fast track loan scheme for small businesses.
 The scheme, which promises vital cash injections to keep small businesses operating, offers loans of between £2,000 and £50,000 with a 100% guarantee for lenders by the Government.
-The loans are interest free for the first 12 months, no fees are charged and no repayments are required for the first year.
+The maximum amount a business can borrow is up to 25% of the business turnover or £50,000, whichever is highest.

-You apply for the loans online via a short, standardised application.
+Loan applications opened on 4th May 2020, you apply online via a short, standardised application.
 Unlike the existing Coronavirus Business Interruption Loan which has been slow in being taken up, only 80% guaranteed and geared towards larger businesses, there will be no forward-looking test of business viability and no complex eligibility criteria.
-More details of the scheme are expected shortly.

 Individuals within the Self Assessment system who have a personal tax liability in excess of £1000 for a tax year are required to make a payment on account of the same amount for the following tax year.
 So, if you had a tax liability of £5000 for the 2018/19 tax year you would be required to make a payment on account for the 2019/20 tax year of £2500 on 31 January 2020 (which you would have paid by now), and a further payment on account of £2500 on 31 July 2020.
 It is this second payment on account which is being deferred until 31 January 2021.

 No interest or penalties for late payment will be incurred for the deferred period.